Martha Strudwick Young: Writing

 Young wrote eight books, mainly collections of Southern folk tales, fables, stories, and songs, many of which drew on black culture and featured black protagonists.
 She was one of a group of regional writers who helped to popularize the use of dialect as an adjunct to realism, including George Washington Cable, Kate Chopin, Mary Noailles Murfree, and Joel Chandler Harris.
 Young, who aimed to preserve the tales and songs she had known as a child, has been called "Alabama's foremost folklorist."

-She began publishing in 1884 under the pseudonym 'Eli Shepperd' with a story in the New Orleans Times-Democrat.
-For more than 50 years she continued to publish stories as well as sentimental and religious poems in regional and national magazines and newspapers, including The Atlantic Monthly, Cosmopolitan, Women's Home Companion, Metropolitan Magazine, Southern Bivouac, Detroit Free Press, and Southern Churchman.
+Young began publishing in 1884 under the pseudonym 'Eli Shepperd' with a story in the New Orleans Times-Democrat.
+For more than 50 years she continued to publish stories as well as sentimental and religious poems in regional and national magazines and newspapers, including The Atlantic Monthly, Cosmopolitan, Woman's Home Companion, Metropolitan Magazine, Southern Bivouac, Detroit Free Press, and Southern Churchman.

-In 1901 Young published her first book, Plantation Songs for My Lady's Banjo and Other Negro Lyrics & Monologues.
+In 1901, Young published her first book, Plantation Songs for My Lady's Banjo and Other Negro Lyrics & Monologues.
 It was illustrated with photographs "from life" by J. W. Otts.
 Young unmasked her identity sometime after this book was published, in an article in the Birmingham Age-Herald that was signed "Martha Young ('Eli Shepperd')".

 Young followed up in 1902 with Plantation Bird Legends, which established her reputation as a leading writer of dialect tales.
 By the time of her 1912 book Behind the Dark Pines—which was a collection of some 50 stories about animals, including Br'er Rabbit—she was being compared to Joel Chandler Harris, who considered some of her dialect verse "incomparably the best ever written."
 She collaborated with Harris on a book; entitled Songs and Ballads of Old Time Plantations, it may never have been published.

 Young also wrote stories and books for children, frequently with instructions on how to turn stories into performance games.
 She traveled around the country lecturing and giving readings from her books.

-Legacy
+Death and legacy

-Young's papers are held by the Hoole Special Collections Library at the University of Alabama.
+Young died on May 9, 1941, aged 79, in Greensboro, Alabama.
+An archive of her papers are held by the Hoole Special Collections Library at the University of Alabama.
 The University of West Alabama's Julia S. Tutwiler Library holds a small selection of her writings, including a notebook.

-Young was inducted into the Alabama Women's Hall of Fame in 1986.